Lynn Margulis: Early life and education

-Contributions
+Career

+In 1966 she moved to Boston University, where she taught biology for twenty-two years.
+She was initially an Adjunct Assistant Professor, then was appointed to Assistant Professor in 1967.
+She was promoted to Associate Professor in 1971, to full Professor in 1977, and to University Professor in 1986.
+In 1988 she was appointed Distinguished Professor of Botany at the University of Massachusetts at Amherst.
+She was Distinguished Professor of Biology in 1993.
+In 1997 she transferred to the Department of Geosciences at UMass Amherst to become Distinguished Professor of Geosciences "with great delight", the post which she held until her death.

 Endosymbiosis theory

 In 1966, as a young faculty member at Boston University, Margulis wrote a theoretical paper titled "On the Origin of Mitosing Cells".
 The paper, however, was "rejected by about fifteen scientific journals," she recalled.
 It was finally accepted by Journal of Theoretical Biology and is considered today a landmark in modern endosymbiotic theory.
 Weathering constant criticism of her ideas for decades, Margulis was famous for her tenacity in pushing her theory forward, despite the opposition she faced at the time.
 The descent of mitochondria from bacteria and of chloroplasts from cyanobacteria was experimentally demonstrated in 1978 by Robert Schwartz and Margaret Dayhoff.
 This formed the first experimental evidence for the symbiogenesis theory.
 The endosymbiosis theory of organogenesis became widely accepted in the early 1980s, after the genetic material of mitochondria and chloroplasts had been found to be significantly different from that of the symbiont's nuclear DNA.

 In 1995, English evolutionary biologist Richard Dawkins had this to say about Lynn Margulis and her work:

 I greatly admire Lynn Margulis's sheer courage and stamina in sticking by the endosymbiosis theory, and carrying it through from being an unorthodoxy to an orthodoxy.
 I'm referring to the theory that the eukaryotic cell is a symbiotic union of primitive prokaryotic cells.
 This is one of the great achievements of twentieth-century evolutionary biology, and I greatly admire her for it.